Lab 4: Python SocketsSpring 2026

 The socket will be automatically closed as soon as you leave the

--statement.
-Make sure that you only interact with sock
+with-statement.
+Make sure that you only interact with sock inside the

 Then connect the socket to the server: